Would you rather learn outdated material or be taught growth hacking techniques in schools And why do you need to learn growth hacking anyway.

 The attractiveness of the product or service should speak for itself, and it should be advertised to your target audience.

-To pull this off designers must first achieve a good product-market-fit, meaning the product or service is exactly what the consumers in the target market are looking for.
+To pull this off, growth hacker must first achieve a good product-market-fit, meaning the product or service is exactly what the consumers in the target market are looking for.

 This is done by releasing the first variation onto the market, taking feedback from customers on what was good and what wasn’t, and improve; then rinse and repeat.